Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-Once I myself was confused in these two concepts.
-Vegetarianism, veganism – sound similar, and at first glance it seems that both lifestyles revolve around giving up meat.
-But as soon as you dive deeper, it becomes obvious: these are not just diets, they are different worlds with different values, motivations and even everyday habits.
+Once I was confused by these two concepts myself.
+Vegetarianism, veganism – they sound similar, and at first glance, it seems that both lifestyles revolve around the refusal of meat.
+But as soon as you dive deeper, it becomes obvious: these are not just diets, they are different worlds with different values, motivations, and even everyday habits.

 What is vegetarianism?

-Vegetarianism <TAG1> is a diet that excludes meat, poultry and fish.
-But most vegetarians calmly consume dairy products (milk, cheese, yogurt), eggs, honey.
-That is, they refuse only to kill animals for food, but not to get food that can be obtained without causing death.
-This is often perceived as a more «soft» approach – especially for those who are just starting to take an interest in alternatives to the meat diet.
+Vegetarianism is a diet that excludes meat, poultry, and fish.
+However, most vegetarians comfortably consume dairy products (milk, cheese, yogurt), eggs, and honey.
+That is, they refuse only to kill animals for food but not from products that can be obtained without causing death.
+This is often perceived as a more "gentle" approach – especially for those who are just beginning to explore alternatives to a meat-based diet.

-- Lacto vegetarians <TAG1> eat dairy products but not eggs;
+- Lacto-vegetarians – eat dairy products but not eggs;

-- Ovo vegetarians <TAG1> on the contrary, eat eggs, but not milk;
+- Ovo-vegetarians – on the contrary, eat eggs but not dairy;

-- Pescetarians <TAG1> are technically not quite vegetarians because they eat fish, but often associate themselves with this movement.
+- Pesco-vegetarians – technically not quite vegetarians, as they consume fish, but often associate themselves with this movement.

-I see vegetarianism as the first step on the way to a more conscious attitude towards nature.
-Often it is from him that the path begins, which can eventually lead to complete veganism.
+I perceive vegetarianism as the first step towards a more conscious attitude towards nature.
+Often, it is from this point that the journey begins, which can ultimately lead to full veganism.

 What is veganism?

-Veganism <TAG1> is no longer just food, it is a whole philosophy.
-Vegans are completely excluded from their lives all products of animal origin.
-No meat, no milk, no eggs, no honey.
-But it doesn't end there.
-Vegans do not wear leather, fur, wool, do not use cosmetics tested on animals or containing ingredients of animal origin.
+Veganism is no longer just a diet; it is a whole philosophy.
+Vegans completely exclude all animal products from their lives.
+No meat, milk, eggs, or honey.
+But it doesn't stop there.
+Vegans do not wear leather, fur, or wool, do not use cosmetics tested on animals or containing animal-derived ingredients.
 They even avoid zoos and circuses if they exploit animals.

-The main idea of – is not to harm animals in general.
-Veganism – is not just a diet, but a life position that stands on three whales:
+The main idea is to cause no harm to animals at all.
+Veganism is not just a diet, but a life stance based on three pillars:

-- Ethics <TAG1> renunciation of exploitation and cruelty;
+- Ethics – refusal of exploitation and cruelty;

-- Ecology <TAG1> livestock is one of the biggest polluters of the planet;
+- Ecology – animal farming is one of the biggest polluters of the planet;

-- Health <TAG1> although not always the main motive, many choose veganism precisely for the sake of a healthy lifestyle.
+- Health – although not always the main motive, many choose veganism for the sake of a healthy lifestyle.

-I can say from the experience of familiar vegans: this is not just a change in the plate –, it is a change in worldview.
-They read labels carefully, look for ethical brands, support farmers who grow vegetables without pesticides.
-For them, this is not a limitation, but a way to live in harmony with themselves and the world around them.
+I can say from the experience of acquaintances who are vegans: it is not just a change on the plate – it is a change in worldview.
+They carefully read labels, seek ethical brands, support farmers who grow vegetables without pesticides.
+For them, it is not a limitation, but a way to live in harmony with themselves and the surrounding world.

-Interesting fact: term "vegan" came into existence in 1944 thanks to Donald Watson, who founded Vegan Society in Great Britain.
-He took the first and last letters from the word vegetarian (VEGetarian) to create a new concept of – more radical and consistent in its philosophy.
+Interesting fact: the term "vegan" appeared in 1944 thanks to Donald Watson, who founded the Vegan Society in the UK.
+He took the first and last letters from the word vegetarian (VEGetariAN) to create a new concept – more radical and consistent in its philosophy.

 This post doesn't have any additions from the author yet.